 STUDIOS Architecture, New York, NY, US, Architectural Designer

-Responsible for daily construction administration on extensive renovations to 11 Madison Avenue, a historic 30-story art deco office tower which will become the headquarters for Sony Corporation of America.
+Responsible for daily construction administration on extensive renovations to a historic 30-story art deco office tower which will become the headquarters for a major media corporation.

 STUDIOS Architecture, New York, NY, US, Architecture Co-op

 Developed design concepts and construction documents for a 3000 sf office build-out for a private client on Manhattan’s Upper East Side.

 Moore Ruble Yudell Architects & Planners, Santa Monica, CA, US, Architecture Co-op